-The Pic-Convert[TM] board requires 5v signals for step, direction, and enable pins.
-DO NOT connect it to motor output signals that are NOT 5v.
+The Pic-Convert[TM] board requires DC voltage signals for step, direction, and enable pins.
+We recommend using 5 volt signals.
+The inputs are all opto-isolated and can handle up to 24 volts.

 Power Specifications

 The Pic-Convert[TM] comes with a provided 7V power adapter.
 If you want to use a different power supply, the board requires a voltage higher than +6V.
 You can use a power supply that is larger (up to 24volts), but make sure the regulator does not get too hot.
 A 9V or 12V supply should be easy to find.